bhaveshdahake44/AmazonClone/README.md

 # AmazonClone
-It is a frontend Amazon Clone using HTML , CSS and JavaScript language.
+It is a frontend Amazon Clone using HTML and CSS.